aws-samples/serverless-patterns/apigw-lambda-bedrock-s3-cdk-python/README.md

 ![architecture](architecture/architecture.png)

-This pattern demonstrates how to generate images using a serverless workflow using Amazon Bedrock (Stable Diffusion XL) and save the images to S3.
+This pattern demonstrates how to generate images with a serverless workflow using Amazon Bedrock (Stable Diffusion XL) and save the images to Amazon S3.
 The pattern has a default prompt to generate images of an rusted oil pipeline as pictured below.

 Note: this pattern includes a layer with a custom version of boto3.
 Using an outdated boto3 version will result in an ["unknown service error"](https://repost.aws/knowledge-center/lambda-python-runtime-errors)
 Note: this patten also incldues a custom layer for Pillow